pingiun/BAPC2018-website/results.md

 #### Preliminaries (merged)

 Below is a merged scoreboard from all preliminaries, except for the University of Twente and Utrecht, thanks to Ragnar Groot Koerkamp.
+The individual scoreboards follow beneath it.

 {% include merged.html %}